 Since a lower credit score corresponds to higher prior probability of being a risky type, households with lower credit scores initially suffered from even more severe adverse selection.
 This can be illustrated in Figure 8.
 The two pairs of curves describe the change in credit scoring function for households initially in the highest and lowest credit score groups.
 The two higher curves correspond to the case when the current credit score is high, taken from the right panel of Figure 7.
-The two lower curves correspond to the case when the current credit score after the monetary policy shock is greater and consequently credit price improves even more when the current credit score is lower.
+The two lower curves correspond to the case when the current credit score is low.
+As shown, the change in future credit score after the monetary policy shock is greater and consequently credit price improves even more when the current credit score is lower.